SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "If you only respond to burning issues, people will learn to set stuff on fire."
 - "It's harder than you might think to give Medusa a haircut."
 - "Pick up chainsaws by the handle, not the blade.
 Be certain which is which."
+- "It doesn't matter how _gently_ you get hugged by a chainsaw."
 - "The end goal of investing is not to have to worry about money.
 If your investments make you worry about money, you're doing it wrong."
 - "Common sense always sounds boring, until you try something else."